 Transcripts:Transcripts from previous academic work are typically required but with a less rigorous process than degree programs.

-English Proficiency (if applicable): International applicants must show English language proficiency following general university standards.
+English Proficiency, if applicable: International applicants must show English language proficiency following general university standards.

 Letters of Recommendation and Personal Statement: These are typically not required, although some programs may request a brief personal statement or reference.